Skip to main navigation menu Skip to main content Skip to site footer

 Author Guidelines

-Psychoanalytic articles submitted for publication in the journal must be unpublished and must not be under simultaneous evaluation in another scientific publication.
-The articles should also exhibit qualities of theoretical-conceptual, clinical, and empirical rigor.
-The theme and thematic approach of the article should be both current and innovative, and the argumentation should be precise, well-articulated, and appropriately substantiated.
+Psychoanalytic articles submitted for publication in the journal must be unpublished and may not be under simultaneous evaluation by another scientific journal.
+Articles must also display theoretical-conceptual, clinical and empirical rigor.
+The subject and thematic approach of the article must be both current and innovative, and the argument must be precise, well articulated and adequately grounded.
+Articles that comply with the RPP Publication Rules set out below will be accepted for review.

-The article title should always appear in English, French, and Spanish, as should the abstract (also in the three languages), which should not exceed 200 words.
-Between three and five keywords should also be indicated (in Portuguese if it is the original language, and in English, French, and Spanish), which will facilitate the indexing of the article and its appearance in search engines.
-Footnotes and the use of italicized terms should be avoided.
+Between three and five keywords must also be provided in Portuguese, if this is the original language, and in English, French and Spanish, to facilitate the indexing of the article and its visibility in search engines.
+Endnotes and the use of italicized terms should be avoided.

-The Editorial Board of the Portuguese Journal of Psychoanalysis reserves the right to make decisions regarding the final editorial formatting of articles accepted for publication.
+The Editorial Board of Revista Portuguesa de Psicanálise reserves the right to decide on the final editorial formatting of the article accepted for publication.

-Reviews of books, films, or plays can also be submitted for publication, with a maximum length of 1,500 words, identifying the title and author/director/playwright, and, in the case of books, also the publisher, year of publication, and translator (in the case of a Portuguese version of the original work).
+Reviews of books, films or plays may also be submitted for publication; they must be up to 1500 words and identify the title and the author/director/stage director and, for books, also the publisher, year of publication and translator if the book reviewed is a translation of the original work.

 Copyright Notice